 Residents of Chaffee and The Towers are issued his or her own personal Billing Code Card for the private telephone in the assigned room and are responsible for its use and security.
-DO NOT LEND IT TO ANOTHER STU-DENT.
-Private telephones can be ordered individually through the Housing Office by residents of Driscoll and Morrison Halls.
+DO NOT LEND IT TO ANOTHER STUDENT.
 Abuse or damage of equipment will mean discontinuance of service.